 I don't have an Instagram.
 Or a Twitter, or a Snapchat, or, honestly, a Facebook.
 But, alas, control your shock - I'm ahead of myself.

-Since the first early aught days of this digital disco, we've been high on staying up all night to AIM incessantly with friends about nothing, updating Myspace About Me profiles with silly quotes and depressing lyrics du jour, hunting for the perfect Facebook profile photo, Tumbling, tweeting, Instagramming.
+Since the first early aught days of this digital disco, we've been high on staying up all night to AIM incessantly with friends about nothing, updating our Myspace About Me profiles with silly quotes and depressing lyrics du jour, hunting for the perfect Facebook profile photo, tumbling, tweeting, Instagramming.
 A machine of digital doers.

 So what is it, other than clearly being a no-fun-having serial killer, that's kept me from jumping on the social media bandwagon?
 From professing my point of view to the world and shoving my photos and spare change thoughts in the faces of any and all able to search a hashtag?

 Personally, I value the privacy of my life far too much to pass out my vacation albums and daily sights.
 As personal as people may profess "sharing apps" like Instagram to be, I'm just not buying.
 To me, seeing someone's photos in that context, like an unsolicited mini-billboard carelessly driven by with the swipe of a finger, is a bit of an empty gesture.
 If you don't agree, just think for a moment instead of when someone sends you a photo via text or email.
 Just to you, just for you.
 That right there is a connection, a real feeling of worth.
 What a lovely thing that is.
 An intimate exchange which could not be more unlike the mass barrage of public posting.

 To be clear, I've no judgment whatsoever of those who choose to live a filtered, carefully captioned life.
 For in reality, who am I to say that's not still a life well-lived?
 Honestly, someone in the world needs to have fun with all this technology - because God knows I won't.

 But still, I can't help but find it a host for indulgent, anti-productive fumes.